KipCrossing/KipCrossing.github.io/aboutme.md

 In it's current form, DigiPol is an app for iOS and Android that allows users to view and vote on current Australian Federal proposed bills.
 It's a decentralized app and is built on a web3 Ethereum smart contract.
 The bill information is collected using ausbills.

 **[Ausbills](https://pypi.org/project/ausbills/)** is a python library that serves Australian bills for all the state and federal parliaments.
 This is another project that I lead and is managed by the **[The OpenGov Australia Project](https://github.com/OpenGovAus)**.
-This library obtains bill information by web-scraping the bills form each of the parliaments websites.
+This library obtains bill information by web-scraping the bills from each of the parliaments websites.

 I am also heavily involved in the Flux Network.
 The Flux Network consists of a network of political parties that aim to implement digital democracy.
 These digital democracies may include, but are not limited to, direct democracy, liquid democracy, [vote swapping democracy](https://kipcrossing.github.io/2020-12-29-Vote-Swapping/) and issue based direct democracy.